 Some beds have covers that can’t be removed.
 You could probably wash the whole bed in a commercial-sized washing machine, but you’ll have a hell of a time trying to get the stuffing dry afterward.

 Many bed covers are a pain to take off and put back on.
 This is often the case with covers that fit very tightly, or beds that feature multiple core layers, which can be difficult to get stuffed back into the bed properly.

 Some covers are simply not durable enough to survive repeated washings.
 At first, you’ll notice a few frayed threads, which will become more numerous with every subsequent wash.
 Eventually, the cover will develop holes or fall apart entirely.

 Some cover materials tend to hold on to dirt and stains more tenaciously than others.
 The best washable dog beds feature stain-repelling fabrics which will come out of the washing machine looking brand new; but less-than-stellar dog beds will often come out of the wash looking just as bad as they did going in.

 Some bed covers feature closures that will fall apart if spun around in a washing machine or dryer.
 A high-quality zipper (or any other closure, really) should come through the wash without a problem, but low-quality zippers will break if you don’t treat them with kid gloves.
 And unfortunately, many bed manufacturers try to save costs on these types of things.

-If you are looking for a dog bed that provides the kind of comfort your dog demands, while still being easy to wash and keep clean, you should find a suitable choice among the four options detailed below.
+If you are looking for a dog bed that provides the kind of comfort your dog demands, while still being easy to wash and keep clean, you should find a suitable choice among the options detailed below.